irving-statek/open-pnp-wiki/Setup-and-Calibration_General-Camera-Setup.md

 ## Add a New Camera

+Before you do this manually, please read about the automatic setup by Issues & Solutions at the top of this page.
+___

 1. Open the Machine Setup tab.
 2.
     * If you are adding a head mounted camera (down looking, fiducial), find the head in the tree on the left.
 Under the head look for Cameras and select it.